 Even when you have an uncontested divorce, attempting to execute the paperwork without a Pennsylvania divorce attorney can have dire consequences.
 Too many times, we have had to correct paperwork that was improperly filed by someone trying to follow instructions they found online.

 The Grounds for an Uncontested Divorce in Pennsylvania

 Pennsylvania laws allow for a no-contest divorce in cases where one spouse (the plaintiff) presents the court with a complaint.
 This petition must state the marriage is irretrievably broken.
 The mutual consent divorce process may proceed if both spouses agree with the assertion that the marriage is beyond repair.

 An uncontested divorce is possible even in cases where one spouse does not wish to get a divorce.
 However, the process must involve:

-- the couples living separately and apart for a minimum of two years; and
+- the couples living separately and apart for a minimum of one year; and

 - the plaintiff proving the marriage is beyond repair.

 Note that for the purposes of an uncontested divorce, living “separate and apart” typically means the spouses live separate lives and have very little engagement or interaction.
 This is possible even in cases where the spouses share the same residence.
 However, it is important to maintain a separation during the entire one-year period.
 Abstain from marital relations or other activities that contradict the argument of your having lived “separate and apart.”

 The Timeline of an Uncontested Divorce in Pennsylvania